Which Fuji pancake lens should I choose?

 |

-The lens reviews indicate excellent sharpness at the center with the edges/extremes slightly behind.
-Vignetting is huge at full aperture and reduces afterwards.
-Distortion is reasonably well-managed.
-In the end, for less than 300€, Laowa offers here a quality lens (albeit manual) in the form of an ultra-compact ultra-wide-angle lens!
-If you are looking for an ultra-compact ultra-wide-angle lens, this lens is a perfect fit!
+Reviews point to excellent center sharpness, with the edges and extreme corners lagging slightly behind.
+Vignetting is strong at full aperture and decreases once you stop down.
+Distortion is reasonably well managed.
+In the end, for less than €300, Laowa offers a quality manual lens in an ultra-compact, ultra-wide-angle format.
+If that is exactly what you are looking for, this lens is a very good fit!

 2 - Voigtlander 18mm f/2.8 Color-Skopar